luis1van/ERMaker/README.md

 ## Language Features

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+It includes conventions for Language Features

+1. ERmaker will allow the user to draw, through a console, the following major components of an ER-diagram:
+2. Rectangles divided into two parts: These will represent entity sets.
+The top part will represent the name of the entity set.
+The      bottom part will contain the names of the attributes corresponding to that particular entity set.
+3.Small Rectangles: These will represent relationship sets.
+4.Lines: link relationship sets to entity sets.
+5.Mapping cardinality:The user will be able to specify if the cardinality is one-to-one, one-to-many, many-to-one or many-to-many.
+6.Modality: State whether an entity’s participation in a relationship is mandatory or optional.

 ```markdown
 Syntax highlighted code block